JeffersonLab/icalibrate/README.md

 | HALLA_CED_NAME_CSV | Comma separated values of CED names for Ion Chambers; only used if NAMES_FROM_CED is false |

 ## Build
+This [Java 17](https://adoptium.net/) project (compiled to Java 8 bytecode) uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source:

 ```
 git clone https://github.com/JeffersonLab/icalibrate.git
 cd icalibrate
 gradlew build
 ```

+**Note**: If you do not already have Gradle installed, it will be installed automatically by the wrapper script included in the source

+**Note for JLab On-Site Users**: Jefferson Lab has an intercepting [proxy](https://gist.github.com/slominskir/92c25a033db93a90184a5994e71d0b78)

 ## See Also
    - [jlog](https://github.com/JeffersonLab/jlog)